thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 }
 ```

-Make sure that provided input is json object, otherwise the operation execution will be skipped.
+Make sure that provided input is JSON object, otherwise the operation execution will be skipped.

 :::

 After conversion, the `tedge-agent` handles custom operation commands using the workflow definition at `/etc/tedge/operations/command.toml`.